onoumenon/cs50/pset3/readme.txt

-Most of the code (ie: converting text files into wav) have been provided, and I only needed to complete the implementation of helpers.c, which determines how different notes have different frequencies based on an algorithm.
+Most of the code (ie: converting text files into wav) have been provided.
+I implemented helpers.c, which determines how different notes have different frequencies based on an algorithm.